1541: The floppy disk

 - Data Block ID

 - 256 Data Bytes

 - Data Block Checksum

-This byte is found by EORring the above 256 bytes.
+This byte is found by EORing the above 256 bytes.

 - Two $00 bytes These bytes are needed to complete the needed multiple of four bytes.

-Between the header- and data block we'll find five $FF-bytes as synchronisationmarks.
-Between each sector you'll find these synchronisationmarks as well but the number depends on the number of the track and the speed of the drive.
+Between the header and data block we'll find five $FF bytes as synchronisation markers.
+Between each sector you'll find these synchronisation markers as well but the number depends on the number of the track and the speed of the drive.

 Organising the sectorsHaving created the sectors does not mean that the floppy disk is now ready to be used.
 If we write data to the floppy, we must administrate somewhere and somehow that there is data on the floppy at all.
 For this reason some sectors are reserved for special purposes.
 All others can be used to store data.